 5) Tracking ocean acidification – document changes in water chemistry and assess biological responses.

-We produce an annual ‘Ocean Climate Indicators Report’ that provides information about the status and trends of physical and biological climate change indicators in the region.
+We produce an annual ‘Ocean Climate Indicators Status Report’ that provides information about the status and trends of physical and biological climate change indicators in the region.
 These indicators were selected by a working group of the Greater Farallones National Marine Sanctuary Advisory Council with input from over 50 regional scientists and resource managers after a 2-year collaborative process.

 We partner and share data with marine ecology researchers and agencies in the region, and we are working towards making our data available in the Central and Northern California Ocean Observing System (CeNCOOS) Data Portal.
 The portal contains scientific information on physical, chemical and biological characteristics of north-central California and its surrounding waters.